 Some might call it making New Year’s Resolutions.
 We’re not big fans of this practice; all it really involves is making a list of things you want to do, without any plan.
 This year’s list probably resembles last year’s.

-Instead, we’re advocates of the 80/20 rule.
-Look at what you worked on and accomplished this past year, and ask yourself what gained traction and what didn’t.
+Instead, we’re fans of the 80/20 rule.
+Look at what you worked on and accomplished in 2016, and ask yourself what gained traction and what didn’t.
 Most likely, you’ll determine that about 80 percent of what you did worked fairly well, while 20 percent under performed.

 For the remaining 20 percent, get rid of it!
 You gave it a shot, it didn’t work, and it’s time to move on.